 Starting and operating Frontline has allowed the Houston doctor to have a say in how the other doctors and staff are expected to provide patient care.
 There is a 3A program in use at the Frontline ER.
 This is means you are always in the network, we are always here for you and we are always open.
 The 3A philosophy demonstrates our commitment as healthcare providers to deliver high-quality care with minimal to no waiting and instant access to medical assistance.
 We strive to surpass patient expectations, so you will never experience a lengthy wait time, as a traditional hospital emergency room.

 There are many obstacles to face with freestanding emergency rooms.
 We need to educate the surrounding communities and let them know we are here to service them.
-There is a difference between ER care and urgent care.
-If you can wait for treatment, then an urgent care clinic or a visit with your primary care provider is the better option.
-But for those patients who need to be seen immediately, or if an urgent care is not readily available, a freestanding ER is the right choice.
+There is a difference between ER care and emergency care.
+If you can wait for treatment, then an emergency care clinic or a visit with your primary care provider is the better option.
+But for those patients who need to be seen immediately, or if an emergency care is not readily available, a freestanding ER is the right choice.

 As per Texas mandate, Dr. Trujillo’s freestanding emergency rooms are newer facilities with up-to-date pharmacy, laboratories, and digital imaging departments with x-rays, ultrasound, and CT scans.